Akshaya-Kamble/Bikesharing-with-Tableau/README.md

 #### 2. Checkout times by gender:
 ![](https://github.com/Akshaya-Kamble/Bikesharing-with-Tableau/blob/main/Reference_Images/Checkout%20time%20by%20gender.PNG)
 This graph shows the length of time the bikes are checked out for all genders.The trip duration is shown in hours.
-Looking at the graph we can conclude that the most number of bikes were rented by male riders for a selected trip duration than the female riders.
+Looking at the graph we can conclude that most number of bikes were rented by male riders for a selected trip duration than the female riders.
 We also have a number of riders whose gender is unknown and are marked in red.
 [link to Tableau visualization](https://public.tableau.com/profile/akshaya1961#!/vizhome/Checkouttimesbygender/Checkouttimesbygender)